Ollie-Pearce/rustmc/README.md

 # Experiment 1 (loom tests)

-To replicate the results in Table 1, navigate to `experiment1_loom/`run the following command (takes ~15 minutes):
+To replicate the results in Table 1, navigate to `experiment1_loom/` and run the following command (takes ~15 minutes):

 ```
 ./run_experiment1.py